 SUPPOSE I must have read most of the attacks that have been made on the Craft during the course of two centuries, but I cannot recall any that evoked feelings of such extreme sorrow and disgust as this pamphlet of 64 pages, the title-page of which would read in English: "Freemasonry: its Point of View, Organization, and Politics.
 With a preface by Group-Leader Heydrich, Chief of the Security Police and of the Führer's Ministry of Public Safety".
-The author's name, Dieter
+The author's name, Dieter for he has only a few pages to spare for this purpose, and thus his category of facts proves to be as scanty as his knowledge of the subject in hand; nor need we linger over his swashbuckling proclamations that when giants such as Goethe, Fichte, and Lessing spoke well of the Craft they did not really mean what we have thought they meant for a century and more; nor would it repay the time taken to hear what he has to say about Freemasonry as a factor in revolutions; nor yet should we tarry to smile at his belief that the Societies of Druids, Odd Fellows, Rosicrucians, and Rechabites are all really clandestine Masonic Lodges propaganda like poverty makes us acquainted with strange bedfellows; so let us hurry on to where he really gets into his stride, as the deeper prints of the cloven hoof demonstrate, at the section entitled (I translate): "The Permeation of Bourgeois Society by the Jews with the help of the Masonic Lodges".

 Schwarz, appears in more modest type at the top of the page.
+Let me say at once that his attempts at writing history need not delay us,